In our previous tutorial in the DevOps series, we learned about Integration of Jenkins with Selenium.

 Configuring Source Code Management

-We have been talking much about creation of Hudson project in the above sections of this tutorial.
+We have been talking much about the creation of Hudson project in the above sections of this tutorial.
 Hudson project is customarily used with an actual project (Source Code) which is linked to a particular Source Code Management System.
-As mentioned in the beginning of this tutorial, Hudson has a great support to variety of SCMs.
+As mentioned at the beginning of this tutorial, Hudson has a great support to a variety of SCMs.
 To name a few, Hudson supports CVS, Git, SVN etc. Thus, in this tutorial, we will configure Subversion (SVN) as SCM.

 Step 2: The next step is to provide the SVN’s “Repository URL”.
 As I have created a local repository, I would provide a local repository URL.
 A local repository can be created using Tortoise SVN.